patfreeman/alexa-lambda-kegbot/README.md

 # Alexa-Lambda-Kegbot
 Alexa-Lambda-Kegbot is an Alexa Skill for communication with your Kegbot.
-Currently is supports the following:
+Currently it supports questions the following:
 * What's on tap?
 * How much is left?
+* Who has been drinking recently?
+See [intent_schema.json](./intent_schema.json) for all the sample utterances.

 For a more home friendly setup, maybe the alexa-app version is better: [alexa-app-kegbot](https://github.com/patfreeman/alexa-app-kegbot)